Historical Performance Calculations and Presentation Methodology

 The Betterment portfolio is currently comprised of 12 ETFs, six stock and six bond.
 (More details can be found on our portfolio page).

 The Betterment Analysis Tool allows a user to specify an allocation between “stocks” and “bonds”.
 This choice corresponds to particular weighting of the underlying ETFs.
-As an example, if 80% stocks (20% bonds) is chosen, this will be equivalent to 7% AGG, 3% LQD, 7% BNDX, 3%VWOB, 15% VTI, 15% IVE, 5% IWS, 4% IWN, 34%, VEA, and 8% VWO.
+As an example, if 80% stocks (20% bonds) is chosen today in a taxable account, this will be equivalent to 11% MUB, 1% LQD, 5% BNDX, 3%VWOB, 15% VTI, 15% VTV, 5% VOE, 4% VBR, 34%, VEA, and 8% VWO.

 Returns and Performance

 Betterment was founded in 2008, and our first investment of client funds was in 2010.
 In order to show performance of the portfolio prior to 2010, we use the returns history of the same ETFs to exactly mimic how Betterment would have performed.
 For time periods prior to the existence of each ETF, we use the returns of the best benchmark or proxy index for that ETF available at that time.
 Proxy benchmark index choices are based on the correlation of the ETF and the benchmark during the time they both existed.
 In some cases, multiple benchmarks are used depending on the best available at each point in time.
-The price level of the benchmark was scaled to match that of the ETF at the switch point by taking the average ratio of the ETF and benchmark levels over the time they both existed.
-While we believe this methodology results in a portfolio that was most similar to the Betterment Portfolio prior to it’s existence, it is not, and cannot be, completely precise.
+While we believe this methodology results in a portfolio that was most similar to the Betterment Portfolio prior to its existence, it is not, and cannot be, completely precise.

 The proxy benchmarks used and switch dates are as follows: